mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 ----

     :hwlabel:`X FADER CONTOUR`: Adjusts the slope of the crossfader curve.
 Turn the knob to the left for a smooth fade (mixing) or to the right for a sharp cut (scratching).
 The center position is a typical setting.
-This seams to have a very minor effect in Mixxx.
+This seems to have a very minor effect in Mixxx.

 LEDs
 ~~~~